Want to learn more about the Sorites Paradox? Check out my interview with philosopher and logician Graham Priest.

 The contextualist says that we always evaluate vague predicates under some context.
-A context is similar to a sharpening.
-One difference is that contexts never distinguish between adjacent members of a sorites progression.
+A context is like a sharpening that governs our perception in some given circumstance.
+Contexts (unlike sharpenings) never distinguish between adjacent members of a sorites progression.
 Unconscious context shifts explain why we must change our answers even though two adjacent patches always look the same.

 This is how it plays out: you evaluate the patches using the same context until patch 38, and you call all of them “red.”
 By the time we get to 39, you’ve stretched out your context.
 Without realizing it, you switch to a new context, under which patch 39 is “orangeish red.”
-Under this new context, patch 38 is also “orangeish red.”
+Under this new context, patch 38 is also “orangeish red” (because adjacent patches always look the same color within any given context).
 In fact, under this new context, the patches don’t look “red” again until you go all the way back to, say, patch 26.

 So, contexts are like temporary vague property evaluation schemes that shift without us realizing as the objects we’re evaluating change.

-All of the above solutions work just fine, to some extent.
-They all stop the sorites progression.
+All of the above solutions work just fine, to an extent.
+They all stop or account for the sorites paradox progression.
 There are many debates about the extent to which they change up logic, what the pros and cons of those changes are, and how justified they are.

-Whatever their various virtues, these solutions all share a major problem: they all involve precise cutoffs.
+Whatever their various virtues, however, these solutions all share a major problem: they all involve precise cutoffs.

 What’s so counterintuitive about denying the principle of tolerance is the existence of a precise cutoff.
-If we deny tolerance for “is a heap,” then we have to accept that there’s some specific number of grains of sand that turns something from a non-heap to a heap.
+If we deny tolerance for “is a heap,” then we have to accept that there’s some exact number of grains of sand that constitutes the threshold between a non-heap and a heap.
 That’s insanely counterintuitive.
 It’s just not how the concept “heap” works.

 Yet, if we think about the forced march sorites, it seems impossible to avoid cutoffs.
 We’re asked the same question at each point – what color is this patch?
 At some precise point, we have to change what we say.
 Otherwise, we’ll be forced to say that the final (yellow) patch is red, which is absurd.
 That precise point is a cutoff.

-Perhaps there are solutions that have yet to be discovered, which can do away with precise cutoffs?
-Perhaps the key is rethinking how we think about logic, language, or evaluation.
-I’ll write more about this paradox in the future, and do a fuller survey of each of the solutions.
-For now, I’ll just admit I have no idea what the best solution is.
+Perhaps there are solutions that have yet to be discovered, which can do away with precise cutoffs.
+Perhaps the key is rethinking how we think about logic, language, or evaluation (I explore this idea further in my paper, “Pragmatic Vagueness“).
+I’ll write more about the sorites paradox in the future, and do a fuller survey of each of the solutions.
+For now, I must admit that I have no idea what the best possible solution is.